azat-io/you-dont-know-js-ru/async & performance/ch3.md

 Let's review the ES6 `Promise` API that we've already seen unfold in bits and pieces throughout this chapter.

-**Note:** The following API is native only as of ES6, but there are specification-compliant polyfills (not just extended Promise libraries) which can define `Promise` and all its associated behavior so that you can use native Promises even in pre-ES6 browsers.
+**Примечание** The following API is native only as of ES6, but there are specification-compliant polyfills (not just extended Promise libraries) which can define `Promise` and all its associated behavior so that you can use native Promises even in pre-ES6 browsers.
 One such polyfill is "Native Promise Only" (http://github.com/getify/native-promise-only), which I wrote!

 ### new Promise(..)
 Constructor